Theoretical and observational constraints on early dark energy in $F(R)$ gravity: Introduction

-As well as the EDE scenarios, $F(R)$ gravity also introduces an additional scalar degree of freedom, dubbed \textit{scalaron}, compared with General Relativity (GR)~\cite{DeFelice:2010aj, Nojiri:2017ncd}.
-The scalaron has been extensively studied to explain the cosmic expansion's early- and late-time acceleration associated with inflation and dark energy (DE).
-With such successful applications, this work aims to explore the cosmological effect of the scalaron in the intermediate stage, which is far before and after the two acceleration periods.
-In particular, we study the new physics of precombination in $F(R)$ gravity, for which the scalaron acts as EDE in the same manner as the existing EDE scenarios.
+$F(R)$ gravity theory, one of the modified gravity theories, introduces an additional scalar degree of freedom to GR, dubbed \textit{scalaron}~\cite{DeFelice:2010aj, Nojiri:2017ncd}.
+The scalaron has been extensively studied to explain the early- and late-time cosmic acceleration associated with inflation~\cite{Starobinsky:1980te, DeFelice:2010aj, Codello:2014sua} and late-time dark energy (LDE)~\cite{Hu:2007nk, Starobinsky:2007hu, Appleby:2007vb, Tsujikawa:2007xu, Elizalde:2010ts}.
+Moreover, the scalaron couples with the other matter contents in the Universe, and its dynamics are influenced by matter dynamics in a way similar to DM-coupled EDE.
+Existing works have shown the nontrivial scalaron dynamics in the presence of matter~\cite{Erickcek:2013oma, Erickcek:2013dea, Katsuragawa:2017wge, Katsuragawa:2018wbe, Chen:2019kcu, Chen:2022zkc, Shtanov:2021uif, Shtanov:2022xew, Shtanov:2024nmf}.
+Given the success of these applications, this work aims to explore the cosmological effects of the scalaron at an intermediate stage, well before and after the two acceleration periods.
+In particular, focusing on scalaron as a new scalar field in the dark sector, we study the new physics of precombination in $F(R)$ gravity, for which the scalaron acts as EDE in the same manner as the existing EDE scenarios.